varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 ## Tab and Form Action Buttons

 The **Tab and Form Action Buttons** list the actions available within the currently selected item or user interface element in BimlFlex.
-While most areas in the BimlFlex application will show a set of generic action buttons, they are in fact context specific to the currently selected item or element.
+While most areas in the BimlFlex App will show a set of generic action buttons, they are in fact context specific to the currently selected item or element.
 This means that buttons will be enabled or disabled when appropriate based on the selected element.

 For example, if tabs are available,  different button (such as 'add') will be available than if a specific metadata element is selected.